PatrickPT/patrickpt.github.io/content/posts/2023_08_31_Foundational_Transformers/2023_08_31_Foundational_Transformers.md

 # Hands On

-As said it is rather simple to set up your own Language Model and if you are eager to do it you can use the nanoGPT implementation of Andrej Karpathy on GitHub](https://github.com/karpathy/nanoGPT) to test out your own model.
+As said it is rather simple to set up your own Language Model and that is what we are going to do.

+We will use the nanoGPT implementation of Andrej Karpathy on GitHub](https://github.com/karpathy/nanoGPT) to test out our own model.

+## How to train your own Language Model
+*WORK IN PROGRESS*

+## Corpus

+## Training

+## Results

 # Ressources